 - 1.The council reserves its right to maintain oversight over the implementation of this Policy - 2.
-For the purposes of such oversight the accounting officer must - (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or share control of the municipality, to the council of the municipality; - (ii) and whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council. - 3.
+For the purposes of such oversight the accounting officer must - - (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or share control of the municipality, to the council of the municipality; - (ii) and whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council. - 3.
 The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the mayor - 4.
 The reports must be made public in accordance with section 21A of the Municipal Systems Act. - 5.
-Section 117 of the MFMA prohibits a municipal councillor from being a member of a bid committee or attend any other committee evaluating or approving quotations or bids nor - may a Municipal Councillor attend any such meeting as an observer. - 6.
-In order to create an environment where business can be conducted with integrity and in a fair and reasonable manner, this Policy will strive to ensure that the Municipal Manager and all representatives of Garden Route District Municipality involved in supply chain activities shall act with Integrity and in accordance with

-7. All supply chain management representatives shall adhere to the code of conduct of municipal staff contained in schedule 2 of the Systems Act, and this Policy's Code of Ethical Standards
+Section 117 of the MFMA prohibits a municipal councillor from being a member of a bid committee or attend any other committee evaluating or approving quotations or bids nor may a Municipal Councillor attend any such meeting as an observer. - 6.
+In order to create an environment where business can be conducted with integrity and in a fair and reasonable manner, this Policy will strive to ensure that the Municipal Manager and all representatives of Garden Route District Municipality involved in supply chain activities shall act with Integrity and in accordance with the highest ethical standards - 7.All supply chain management representatives shall adhere to the code of conduct of municipal staff contained in schedule 2 of the Systems Act, and this Policy's Code of Ethical Standards management function to administer and co-ordinate all the Supply Chain Management activities and functions of the municipality as described in this Policy unless a function or activity is specifically excluded by the accounting officer from the unit's term of reference